How to Calculate Heart Rate Zones (and Why They Matter)

 Example (Age 45): Max = 220 – 45 = 175 bpm

-• Zone 2 (60–70%): 105–123 bpm — light effort.
-Great for recovery and long, easy sessions, but generally too easy to drive strong cardiovascular adaptation.
+- Zone 2 (60–70%): 105–123 bpm — light effort.
+Useful for recovery and longer easy sessions.

-• Zone 3 (70–80%): 123–140 bpm — moderate cardio.
+- Zone 3 (70–80%): 123–140 bpm — moderate cardio.
 Breathing deepens; you can talk but not sing.
 Helps maintain aerobic fitness.

-• Zone 4 (80–90%): 140–158 bpm — vigorous cardio.
+- Zone 4 (80–90%): 140–158 bpm — vigorous cardio.
 Talking is hard, breathing is heavy.
-This is where your heart starts to adapt and improve capacity.
+This is where your heart adapts and improves capacity.

-• Zone 5 (90–100%): 158–175 bpm — maximum effort.
+- Zone 5 (90–100%): 158–175 bpm — maximum effort.
 Short bursts only; trains power and VO₂ max.

 Bottom line: Zones 3–4 drive most cardiovascular improvement.
 Zone 2 builds a base but doesn’t create the same level of adaptation.
-If you never reach Zones 3–5, you’re active — but you’re not training your heart.
+If you never reach Zones 3–5, you’re active—but you’re not training your heart.

 Why Zone Minutes Matter More Than Steps

-You can log 10,000 steps and never hit the zones that improve your heart.
+You can log 10,000 steps and never hit the zones that actually improve your heart.
 Zone minutes tell you when your heart is working hard enough to adapt.

-• Moderate: maintains fitness.
+- Moderate: maintains fitness.

-• Vigorous: improves fitness (counts double toward weekly targets).
+- Vigorous: improves fitness (counts double toward weekly targets).

 The Science in Plain English

-• Healthy cardiac aging: Dr. Benjamin Levine’s studies found vigorous training helps preserve heart flexibility and function with age.
+- Healthy cardiac aging: Dr. Benjamin Levine’s studies found vigorous training helps preserve heart flexibility and function with age.

 Where HupSix Fits In

 For accurate data, a heart-rate chest strap works best.
-We’ve tested workouts with Garmin monitors, and the results consistently show sustained time in the zones that matter most for building endurance and cardiovascular strength.
+We’ve tested workouts with Garmin monitors, and the results consistently show sustained time in the zones that matter for building endurance and cardiovascular strength.

 FAQ